federicaulzurrun/Cryptocurrency/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Thanks to Microverse for allowing me to make this project.
+And I would like to thank for the design idea of Nelson Sawka on Behance(https://www.behance.net/sakwadesignstudio) 🚀

 <p align="right">(<a href="#readme-top">back to top</a>)</p>